 This is really a story about men’s hygiene in the bathroom, but it probably applies to some women as well.
 I was listening to the Ante Up Podcast as I showered this morning and they were talking about men who leave the washroom without washing their hands after doing their business.

 Ante Up is a great podcast about Poker and has lots of great information for amateurs like myself and even those who think they know it all.
-What’s more they very kindly played my new song I Tilted on their show.
+What’s more, they very kindly played the new song I wrote, called I Tilted on their show.

 I had a look at a website called 1st-in-handwashing.com and found: